joshjohanning/organization-readme-badge-generator/README.md

         with:
           organization: ${{ github.repository_owner }}
           token: ${{ steps.app-token.outputs.token }} # recommend to use a GitHub App and not a PAT
+          color: blue # optional, default is blue
+          label_color: '555' # optional, default is 555 (quote to ensure it's treated as a string)
+          days: 30 # optional, default is 30

       - name: write to job summary
         run: |